antick/ck3-traits-collection/readme.md

 Source: https://steamcommunity.com/sharedfiles/filedetails/?id=2707217128

 I have made following fixes in the above mod:
-1. Fixed an issue with Enormous trait where it was so extreme that it turned the characters into a Slender Man.
+1. Removed the Enormous Trait and tweaked Giant to be used for the same.
+2. Fixed the Slender-Man Characters issue with Towering and Enormous/Giant Trait.
-2. Removed the **Likelihood of dying in Battle** attribute from the Enormous trait.
+3. Removed the **Likelihood of dying in Battle** attribute from the Enormous/Giant trait.

 Here are the features of this mod:
-1. Adds seven different traits for character's height.
+1. Adds six different traits for character's height and also tweaks the Giant attribute to make them tallest.
 2. Allows player to use a one time decision to change their height.
 3. Height traits will be distributed to all the characters at the start of the game.

+## Incompatibility

+This mod is incompatible with any mod that adds or modifies the height or Giant trait.

+Please let me know about the other incompatible mods so I can either include them in this or create a patch for them.

 ## TODO
-- Put Giant and Dwarf traits in line with the Height trait otherwise these two traits are not making any sense anymore.
-Typically a giant should be tallest and a dwarf should be the smallest.
 - Remove Diminutive trait as the dwarf trait should suffice for that.
-- Remove the Enormous trait and use those genes for the Giant trait.
-This will also make it a rare trait and not every third person would have it.

 ## FAQ